 Namibia’s large mammals are typical of the savannah areas of southern Africa, though those that rely on daily water are restricted in their distributions.
-With modern game capture and relocation techniques, you may well find animals far out of their natural ranges.
-(Bontebok and black wildebeest, for example, are native to South Africa but are now found on many ranches in Namibia.)
-Thus what you may see in a given area may be different from what ‘naturally occurs’.
+With modern game capture and relocation techniques, some species, including waterbuck and lechwe, now occur far from their natural ranges.
+A number of native South African species, including bontebok, blesbok and black wildebeest, have also been introduced to private ranches in Namibia.Thus what you may see in a given area may be different from what ‘occurs naturally’.

 Namibia is home to 40% of Africa's cheetah population © Tricia Hayne

 The large predators are all here in Namibia.
-Lion are locally common, but largely confined to the parks and the Caprivi area away from dense habitation.
-Leopard are exceedingly common throughout the country, and the central highlands provide just the kind of rocky habitat that they love.
-They are, however, very rarely seen naturally.
+Lion are locally common, but largely confined to the parks, the arid northwest and the Zambezi Region (Kaprivi Strip) away from dense human habitation.
+Leopard are common throughout the country, and the central highlands provide just the kind of rocky habitat that they love.
+They are, however, rarely seen naturally.

 Inevitably the rains from December to around April see an explosion in the availability of most birds’ food: seeds, fruits and insects.
-Hence this is the prime time for birds to nest, even if it is also the most difficult time to visit the more remote areas of the country.
+Hence this is the prime time for birds to breed, even if it is also the most difficult time to visit the more remote areas of the country.

 When the colonial powers carved up Africa, the divisions between the countries bore virtually no resemblance to the traditional areas of the various ethnic groups, many of which therefore ended up split between two or more countries.
-As you will see, there are cultural differences between the groups in different parts of Namibia, but they are only a little more pronounced than those between the states of the USA, or the regions of the (relatively tiny) UK.
+As you will see, there are cultural differences between the groups in different parts of Namibia, but they are only a little more pronounced than those between the states of the USA, or the regions of the UK.

 Many Ovambo people still live in the north in their homeland, making traditional thatched roofs © Tricia Hayne

 Namibia boasts some of the world’s oldest rock paintings and engravings, which have been attributed to ancestors of the Bushmen.
 The scenes are naturalistic depictions of animals, people, hunting, battles and social rituals.
 Local geology determined the colour usage in the paintings.
-Some are monochrome pictures in red, but many are multi-coloured, using ground-up earth pigments mixed with animal fat to produce ‘paints’ of red, brown, yellow, blue, violet, grey, black and white.
+Some are monochrome pictures in red, but many are multicoloured, using ground-up earth pigments mixed with animal fat to produce ‘paints’ of red, brown, yellow, blue, violet, grey, black and white.
 Rock engravings have also been found, often in areas where there is an absence of smooth, sheltered rock surfaces to paint on.
 Some of the best examples of paintings and engravings are in the Brandberg, Twyfelfontein and Erongo areas.

 Traditional dancing in Namibia is a participatory activity at community gatherings and events like weddings.
 Hence, a visitor is unlikely to witness any, unless invited by a Namibian.
 Occasionally, public performances of traditional dancing are to be seen at local arts festivals, or even in traditional villages such as Lizauli.
 In Bushmanland, in villages surrounding Tsumkwe, traditional Bushmen dances are performed for tourists – usually for a fee.
 This is generally a relaxed, uncontrived affair.
-Performances of European dance, including ballet, take place at either the National Theatre of Namibia or at the Franco-Namibian Cultural Centre.

 Most of the Namibian peoples have a music-making tradition – singing, and playing drums, bows, thumb pianos and harps.
 The Namas also have a tradition of religious singing in four-part harmony, a cappella.
-One group that has taken this to a wider audience is the University of Namibia Choir, which has gained an enviablereputation for performing a range of traditional music in both Namibian and European languages.
+One group that has taken this to a wider audience is the University of Namibia Choir, which has gained an enviable reputation for performing a range of traditional music in both Namibian and European languages.